Eating disorder

 Treatment can be effective for many eating disorders.
 Treatment varies by disorder and may involve counseling, dietary advice, reducing excessive exercise, and the reduction of efforts to eliminate food.
 Medications may be used to help with some of the associated symptoms.
 Hospitalization may be needed in more serious cases.
-About 70% of people with anorexia and 50% of people with bulimia recover within five years.
+About 70% of people with anorexia nervosa and 50% of people with bulimia recover within five years.
 Only 10% of people with eating disorders receive treatment, and of those, approximately 80% do not receive the proper care.
 Many are sent home weeks earlier than the recommended stay and are not provided with the necessary treatment.
 Recovery from binge eating disorder is less clear and estimated at 20% to 60%.
-Both anorexia and bulimia increase the risk of death.
-When people experience comorbidity with an eating disorder and OCD, certain aspects of treatment can be negatively impacted.
-OCD can make it harder to recover from obsession over weight and shape, body dissatisfaction, and body checking.
-This is in part because ED cognitions serve a similar purpose to OCD obsessions and compulsions (e.g., safety behaviors as temporary relief from anxiety).
-Research shows OCD does not have an impact on the BMI of patients during treatment.
+Both anorexia nervosa and bulimia nervosa increase the risk of death.

 Estimates of the prevalence of eating disorders vary widely, reflecting differences in gender, age, and culture as well as methods used for diagnosis and measurement.

-In the developed world, anorexia affects about 0.4% and bulimia affects about 1.3% of young women in a given year.
+In the developed world, anorexia nervosa affects about 0.4% and bulimia affects about 1.3% of young women in a given year.
 Binge eating disorder affects about 1.6% of women and 0.8% of men in a given year.
-According to one analysis, the percent of women who will have anorexia at some point in their lives may be up to 4%, or up to 2% for bulimia and binge eating disorders.
-Rates of eating disorders appear to be lower in less developed countries.
-Anorexia and bulimia occur nearly ten times more often in females than males.
+According to one analysis, the percent of women who will have anorexia nervosa at some point in their lives may be up to 4%, or up to 2% for bulimia and binge eating disorders.
+Rates of eating disorders appear to be lower in less developed countries. anorexia nervosa and bulimia occur nearly ten times more often in females than males.
 The typical onset of eating disorders is in late childhood to early adulthood.
 Rates of other eating disorders are not clear.